inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 29. Run InaSAFE again

-30. Click InaSAFE Print, save accordingly
+30. :guilabel:`Click` InaSAFE Print, save accordingly

 Keywords Editor
 ---------------

 In the next chapter we will explore the keyword editor for the hazard and exposure layers.

 However the Keyword editor for postprocessing is slightly different.
-You are able to select an attribute to provide the percentage of females per aggregation area.
+You are able to :guilabel:`Select` an attribute to provide the percentage of females per aggregation area.
 If there is no such layer InaSAFE defaults at 50% or 0.5.

 If you would like more detail please ask at the end of the session